-Educators in Wales have spoken: National workforce survey results
+Educators in Wales have spoken: National Workforce Survey results - 21 October 2021

 About the policy briefing

-This year’s policy briefing focused on the findings of the National education workforce survey for Wales 2021 , which was conducted in partnership with the Welsh Government, trade unions and other key partners.
+This policy briefing focused on the findings of the National Education Workforce Survey for Wales 2021, which was conducted in partnership with Welsh Government, trade unions and other key partners.

 On 14 October 2020, we held a policy briefing on teacher recruitment and retention.
 Building on our 2017 policy briefing, this year’s event presented the most up-to-date picture of the situation in Wales.

 Hosted alongside the Welsh Government, the briefing brought together over 160 stakeholders in education to explore themes arising from comprehensive data analyses and research.